ecatkins/xpdf_python/README.md

 macOS, Linux

-Note: For Linux you may need to install the libxp6:
+Note: For Linux you may need to install the libxp6 library:

     sudo apt install libxp6 (Ubuntu)
     sudo yum install libXp.so.6 (Centos)